-1) Medication supported withdrawal management.

-□Yes □No

-2) Self-administered withdrawal management medications.

-☐Yes ☐No

-3) Supervised self-administered withdrawal management medications.
+- 1) Medication supported withdrawal management. - Yes No 2) Self-administered withdrawal management medications.
+Yes No - 3) Supervised self-administered withdrawal management medications. - 4) Non-medication supported withdrawal management.

-☐Yes ☐No

-4) Non-medication supported withdrawal management.

-☐Yes ☐No

-5) Education/didactics.
+Yes No 5) Education/didactics.

-☐Yes ☐No
+- Yes No

-6) Involvement of family members and significant others.
+- 6) Involvement of family members and significant others.

+- Yes No

+- 7) Discharge/transfer planning.
 Yes No

-7) Discharge/transfer planning.
+- 8) Physician/nurse monitoring/management of intoxication and/or withdrawal.

+Yes

+9) Range of therapies available in group and/or individual format (cognitive, behavioral, medical).

+No

+10) Please submit a weekly schedule of services with the individual, group, educational and/or other treatment services labeled to verify what is reported above and attach other programmatic documentation that will support the ASAM Level being sought.

+ASSESSMENT/TREATMENT PLAN REVIEW

+Does the program's assessment and treatment plan review include:

+1) Addiction focused history part of initial assessment and conducted or reviewed by physician.
+Yes 2) Physical examination (by MD/DO, PA, NP) performed as part of initial assessment.
+3) Biopsychosocial screening assessments used to determine level of care and to address treatment priorities in ASAM dimensions 2-6.

+4) Interdisciplinary team available to participate in treatment and to obtain and interpret information regarding client needs.

 Yes No

-8) Physician/nurse monitoring/management of intoxication and/or withdrawal

-9) ☐ Yes ☐ No Range of therapies available in group and/or individual format (cognitive, behavioral, medical). ☐ Yes ☐ No Please submit a weekly schedule of services with the individual, group, educational and/or other treatment services labeled to verify what is reported above and attach other programmatic documentation that will support the ASAM Level being sought.
-ASSESSMENT/TREATMENT PLAN REVIEW he program's assessment and treatment plan review include: Addiction focused history part of initial assessment and conducted or reviewed by physician.
-Yes No 2) Physical examination (by MD/DO, PA, NP) performed as part of initial assessment.
-Yes No 3) Biopsychosocial screening assessments used to determine level of care and to address treatment priorities in ASAM dimensions 2-6.
-Yes No 4) Interdisciplinary team available to participate in treatment and to obtain and interpret information regarding client needs.
-Yes No 5) Individual treatment plan, with problem identification for ASAM dimensions 2-6, with treatment goals and measurable objectives.
+5) Individual treatment plan, with problem identification for ASAM dimensions 2-6, with treatment goals and measurable objectives.

 6) Daily assessment of progress and treatment changes.
+Yes

+S No --- ----

-Yes No 7) Transfer/discharge planning beginning at point of admission.
-Yes No 8) Referral and linking arrangements for continuing care.
-Yes No 9) Medical assessments, using appropriate measures of withdrawal.
+- 7) Transfer/discharge planning beginning at point of admission.
+Yes No - 8) Referral and linking arrangements for continuing care.
+Yes No - 9) Medical assessments, using appropriate measures of withdrawal.
 Yes No